Monster Essay Examples

 The full title of the novel is Frankenstein: or, The Modern Prometheus.
 Prometheus was a Greek god who created humanity this links in with the book as Victor is the creator of the monster.
 The novel was written by Mary Shelley in 1818.
 The book is basically about a man who is obsessed with life […]

-Question 1 Source A was drawn by one of Stalin’s enemies, so it shows Stalin a bad way.
-It is a mock travel poster showing piles of human skulls and with Stalin inviting you to “Visit the USSR’s pyramids” This is a rather macabre and sarcastic caption as the ‘pyramids’ are pyramids of human skulls. […]
+Question 1 Source A portrays Stalin negatively, as it was made by one of his adversaries.
+The image is a satirical travel poster showing stacks of human skulls, with Stalin inviting people to “Visit the USSR’s pyramids.”
+The caption has dark humor and irony, as the mentioned “pyramids” are actually made up of human skulls. […]

 Frankenstein was originally written by Mary Shelley in 1818.
 In 1818 scientists were detecting many different scientific revolutions.
 One thing they discovered was inoculation.
 Peoples at that clip were both really frightened and excited about this.
 Shelleyâs novel was inspired by Galvini who used electricity to travel a late criminalâs manus jaw.
 Besides Mary was […]